JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpEffect Class.md

 ## <a name="constructorcolorluteffect"></a>Constructor (CGpColorLUT)

-Creates an instance of the `CGpColorCurve`class.
+Creates an instance of the `CGpColorLUT`class.

 ```
 CONSTRUCTOR